Skip to content

 Often, remote workers will work outside their hours without management oversight.

-This results in the embedded overtime obligations.
+This results in embedded overtime obligations.

-An employer can track attendance accurately in real-time with a clock-in clock-out app.
+An employer can track attendance accurately in real-time with a clock-in clock-out app

 Why Accurate Time Tracking Matters for Overtime Calculation